Michael J. Corbitt: Life

 Michael Corbitt was born to an Irish American family in Chicago, Illinois.
 After several years in a Roman Catholic parochial school, he was transferred to public school at age 9.
 He would later recall that, without a Catholic school uniform to hide behind, it was obvious just how poor his family was.
 Humiliated by the poverty of his parents and tired of hand-me-down toys and clothing, he turned to shoplifting and later graduated to running with an Italian-American street gang.

 In always hanging around where Corbitt could be seen by Mob members, he soon drew the attention of the Chicago Outfit, who recruited him into running errands around one of its social clubs.
 After several years of owning and running a Sunoco gas station set up by the Mob, which also doubled as a mobster hang out, Outfit boss Sam Giancana then offered Corbitt a position as a police officer in Willow Springs, Illinois.
 According to Corbitt's memoirs, Giancana told him after he accepted the position, "But just remember kid...don't forget who your friends are."
 Shortly thereafter, Corbitt was sworn into the Willow Springs police department by notorious political boss Doc Rust.

+On May 20, 1987, Corbitt was indicted in the Northern District of Illinois on three counts of extortion and racketeering, in violation of 18 U.S.C. sections 1951 and 1962(c) and (d).
+The indictment alleged that, during his tenure as Chief of Police, Corbitt accepted bribes in exchange for permitting various criminal enterprises to operate with impunity, and that he extorted payments from businesses in Willow Springs and elsewhere.
+Corbitt pled guilty to all three counts; he was sentenced on January 11, 1988 to four years on each count, the sentences to run concurrently.